Welcome to the Cardiovascular Clinical Program!

 - Optimize the transition phase from hospital to home to improve patient care readmission rates within thirty days of hospitalization.

-- Develop a process for calling patients within seventy two (72) hours of discharge from each facility.
+- Develop a process for calling patients at high risk for readmission within seventy two (72) hours of discharge from each facility.
 Specific goal will be established in 2014.

 - Improve patient medication communication prior to discharge.